A Big City. A Big Future for Edmonton.

-Since the 2 cities and the province signed an agreement in October 2014, the 3 parties have been working on what could be included in the Charters.
+Since the two cities and the province signed an agreement in October 2014, the three parties have been working on what could be included in the Charters.

 First they worked with the Ministry of Municipal Affairs to provide the cities with increased authority or flexibility in the following areas: governance, assessment and taxation, planning and development, building and safety codes, and ongoing collaboration on matters of mutual interest to the cities and the Province.